Partners in Learning

 Katie Carter is a Charleston native with several years of experience teaching kindergarten and first grade in South Carolina’s public schools system and has been in an administrative role for the past two years.
 She earned a bachelor’s degree in early childhood education and a master’s degree in divergent learning from Columbia College.

 Katie is excited to work with teachers to implement the philosophies of Reggio Emilia she is so passionate about.
 A mother of two, she is thrilled that her daughter will have the opportunity to experience this educational program and looks forward to serving the families and teachers in the Mount Pleasant community.

-Kristen Shaffer, Park West Director
+Kristen Kuncl, Park West Director

 Originally from New York, Kristen received her bachelor’s degree in child social sciences from the University of Buffalo.
 She worked as an instructor at an early childhood research center before moving to Charlotte, NC, where she attended UNC Charlotte’s Master of Science program in school counseling, and worked full-time as a nanny.
 Following graduation, Kristen moved back to Buffalo, NY, where she enrolled in the Master of Science of School Psychology program at Niagara University.
 In 2012, her love for the South led her to Charleston, where she worked as the director of operations for Escapada Living.
-Kristen currently lives in West Ashley with her two crazy, but lovable, dogs.
+Kristen currently lives in Charleston with her husband and their two crazy, but lovable, dogs.
 In her free time, she can be found enjoying the outdoors, cheering loudly during football Sundays and watching documentaries.

 Stacey Heilman, Ateliersta